helloimlixin/SharingApp/README.md

 2. As an owner, I want to view a list of all my things that are **available**, each with their title and description.
 3. As an owner, I want to view a list of my things being **borrowed**, each with their title an description.

+### Photographs

+1. As an owner, I want to optionally attach a photograph to a thing of mine.
+2. As an owner, I want to view any attached photograph for a thing.
+3. As an owner, I want to delete any attached photograph for a thing of mine.

 ### Borrowing

 1. As an owner, I want a thing to have a status of one of *Available* or *Borrowed*: I want to set a borrowed thing to be available once it's returned.